n-igbokwe/react_native_setup/README.md

     - you will have to make a new .gitignore in the root of your project and put the new node modules inside there !
     This should fix your problem!

+ Q: "React is still complaining at me and I have done everything"
+ A: Try adding react to your config files

 Thats about as far as I got - seems super similar to react and yeah that it :)